interagent/schematic/README.md

 ...
 ```

-You then would be able to use the package as follow :
+You then would be able to use the package as follow:

 ```go
 h := heroku.NewService(nil)
 addons, err := h.AddonList("schematic", nil)